 - Loud Noises: It is abnormal for a furnace to loudly emit noises such as squeaking, rattling, or grinding.
 If this is happening, it is likely a sign of an internal mechanical problem.

 - Furnace Isn’t Heating: If your furnace is not heating at all, this might indicate an issue with the thermostat setting, pilot light, or gas.

 - Yellow or Flickering Pilot Light: If your pilot light is yellow or flickering, this might indicate excess carbon monoxide if your furnace is gas.

-At NW HVAC, our highly skilled professionals can provide expert repair services to your furnace.
-We offer quick, quality repairs from highly trained specialists, and reasonable rates to make sure your furnace is in functioning without breaking the bank.
+At Northwest HVAC Heating & Cooling, our highly skilled professionals can provide expert repair services to your furnace.
+We offer quick, quality repairs from highly-trained specialists, and reasonable rates to make sure your furnace is functioning without breaking the bank.
 Contact us today and our staff will answer any questions you might have and help you schedule a furnace inspection.